PSYZANE/pewpew/README.md

 # pewpew
-incomplete space theme two player shooter
+incomplete space theme two-player shooter
+- well idea comes from combining that hockey mobile game and a space shooter